yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 {{< gh-hovercard "10783" "Here’s some good news for the low-RAM folks!" >}}

-Since native Switch game shaders can’t be run directly on the user’s GPU, yuzu has to recompile them into an intermediate representation or IR, which is a middle format that can be optimised and then converted to a shader that users' GPU drivers can actually handle (SPIR-V/GLSL/GLASM, no, not you Metal).
+Since native Switch game shaders can’t be run directly on the user’s GPU, yuzu has to recompile them into an intermediate representation or IR, which is a middle format that can be optimised and then converted to a shader that users' GPU drivers can actually handle (SPIR-V/GLSL/GLASM).
 For performance reasons, a significant amount of memory is preallocated to store these blocks of IR, and the old implementation would use 34MB per thread, twice.

 68MB per thread may not seem like a lot, right?
 But this allocation is made as many times as the total thread count of the CPU, SMT included.
 Some quick maffs, and you can see how a Ryzen 3600 would gobble up 816 MB of system RAM, a Ryzen 7950X or an i9 13900 would need 2.2GB, and many phones with 8-threads SoCs would lose 544MB.
-This is, of course, not much of a problem for users with 32GB of system memory, but for 16GB or lower, particularly 8GB RAM users, this is a very steep price to pay, as it is not uncommon to see a laptop with only 8GB of RAM and a 12-threads equipped Ryzen 5500U for example, or 8GB phones and tablets.
+This is, of course, not much of a problem for users with 32GB of system memory, but for 16GB or lower, particularly 8GB RAM users, this is a very steep price to pay, as it is not uncommon to see a laptop with only 8GB of RAM and a 12 thread-equipped Ryzen 5500U for example, as well as 8GB phones and tablets.

-[byte[]](https://github.com/liamwhite) wasn’t happy with this behaviour,so he replaced it with a much more memory-friendly one.
+[byte[]](https://github.com/liamwhite) wasn’t happy with this behaviour, so he replaced it with a much more memory-friendly one.
 The current use per-thread is about 134KB now.
 That’s a whopping 99.6% reduction!

 One of the ways to make games look better is by forcing higher values of anisotropic filtering, which makes textures at steep angles look much sharper.
-The old implementation had to skip nearest neighbour mipmapped textures to avoid rendering issues in games like `Fire Emblem: Three Houses` and `ASTRAL CHAIN`.
+The old implementation had to skip nearest-neighbour samplers on mipmapped images to avoid rendering issues in games like `Fire Emblem: Three Houses` and `ASTRAL CHAIN`.
-This decision meant that many games like `Metroid Prime Remastered` would see no benefit from using higher values of anisotropic filtering, to the point that [Wollnashorn](https://github.com/Wollnashorn) would create mods to force the textures of `Breath of the Wild` and `Tears of the Kingdom` to trilinear filtering, allowing yuzu to let the anisotropic filter do its job.
+This decision meant that many games like `Metroid Prime Remastered` would see no benefit from using higher values of anisotropic filtering, to the point that [Wollnashorn](https://github.com/Wollnashorn) would create mods to force the textures of `Breath of the Wild` and `Tears of the Kingdom` to trilinear filtering, allowing yuzu's anisotropic filtering setting to do its job.

 While that was a nice workaround, Wollnashorn wasn’t satisfied with this solution, so they improved the {{< gh-hovercard "10744" " heuristics" >}} used to allow anisotropic filtering on any texture format without rendering issues, improving image quality, and as a bonus, even fixing an old rendering bug affecting `Mario Kart 8 Deluxe` too!